darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 How do I know this information, I have successfully programed a QuadDAC.
 Thanks to my 34 years of advanced computer experience.
 Need I say more?<br>

 Sorry 16bit audio it's your turn now, your going to be cut down to 12bit to fit into a 24bit circle.
-You will not hear any difference because the audio will be upsampled 16X.
-If anything 16bit audio will sound better than it normally would on a 32bit DAC.<br>
+You will not hear any difference because the audio will be upsampled 16X, 16bit audio will sound better than it normally would on a 32bit DAC.
+Not to mention, 16bit audio is running in True Native Mode with 6144 channels.<br>

 But the question in the back of my mind is why?<br>
     1. They just never got around to reprogram a DAC to 24bit.<br>